wasabigeek/blog/content/blog/visitor-pattern-in-ruby-rubocop/index.md

 Now that we know how Rubocop implements a visitor-inspired pattern, let's briefly examine the benefits and cost of the design.

 ### Benefit: Encapsulation of each Linting Rule in a Visitor
-From the aforementioned Rubocop feature list:

-> Ability to disable certain cops only for specific files or parts of files

-Since each linting and formatting rule is encapsulated in a cop, it's easy to turn off or restrict the scope of a particular cop by excluding that cop during `#investigate`.
-In Rubocop, you can disable cops with a [small config change](https://docs.rubocop.org/rubocop/1.34/configuration.html#enabled).
+Each cop encapsulates the linting and formatting logic for a single rule, making it simple to disable or restrict the scope of that cop, without affecting other cops.
+In Rubocop, you can disable cops via a [small config change](https://docs.rubocop.org/rubocop/1.34/configuration.html#enabled).
+The traversal logic will then ignore those cops.

 ### Benefit: Ease of extension by adding new Visitors
-Again, from the aforementioned Rubocop feature list:

-> It’s easy to extend RuboCop with custom cops and formatters

-Because the object structure and traversal logic is separate from the visitor logic, it's easy to add and enable new [custom cops](https://docs.rubocop.org/rubocop/1.33/development.html), without needing to touch the object structure or traversal code.
+The object structure and traversal logic is separate from the visitor logic - this makes it easy for a user of the gem (us!) to add and enable new [custom cops](https://docs.rubocop.org/rubocop/1.33/development.html), without needing to touch the object structure or traversal code.

 ### Cost: Coupling to Object Structure
 Changes to the underlying object structure may ripple through all visitors.
 For example:
 - If node categorisation changes, cops may no longer be checking correctly for those types e.g. in Ruby 3, how pattern matching was parsed [changed slightly](https://github.com/rubocop/rubocop/pull/9873).
-- If the hierarchy changes (e.g. new node types are introduced), it could break traversal.
-Arguably, this can be mitigated through more abstract traversal (e.g. [node pattern](https://docs.rubocop.org/rubocop-ast/node_pattern.html), which reminds me a lot of CSS selectors).
+- If the hierarchy changes and ordering of nodes change, it could break traversal.
+We saw this coupling earlier in `DefEndAlignment#on_send`, which expects that `def` nodes are children of `send`.
+If that changes, the cop wouldn't work properly.
+Arguably, this is rare in Ruby's case, and can also be mitigated through more abstract traversal (e.g. [node pattern](https://docs.rubocop.org/rubocop-ast/node_pattern.html), which reminds me a lot of CSS selectors).

 ### Cost: Reduced encapsulation of Object Structure
-Additionally, depending on the needs of visitors, objects in the structure may need to expose more information, potentially breaking encapsulation.
-In our example, Rubocop cops need to know about positions in the actual source code through methods like `#loc`, whereas a program that is just emulating the Ruby interpreter and wants to execute the nodes does not.
+Depending on the needs of visitors, objects in the structure may need to expose more information, potentially breaking encapsulation.
+In our example, Rubocop cops need to know about positions in the actual source code through methods like `#loc`, which is less useful for a program emulating the Ruby interpreter - it only needs to execute the logic represented by the node types.

 ## Afterword
 I hope this helped concretise when and why you might want to use the visitor pattern.
 Here are some other examples you may want to look into: